 Something needed to be done.
 Local providers and officials knew they had to build a coordinated, community response to end youth homelessness in San Diego.
 In 2018, two years after this initial study, they returned to Chapin Hall to help them develop this system.
-We are now working with them to:
+Together we:

-- Develop a system map of existing housing and services throughout the county
+- Developed a system map of existing housing and services throughout the county

-- Assess system gaps and guide them in determining how to best fill those gaps
+- Assessed system gaps and determined how to best fill those gaps

-- Refine and expand their intake system to ensure that housing resources can be accessed by youth who need them, no matter where they enter the system
+- Refined and expanded their intake system to ensure that housing resources can be accessed by youth who need them, no matter where they enter the system

-- Guide the development of data reports that track key benchmarks for how they serve youth experiencing homelessness
+- Guided the development of data reports that track key benchmarks for how they serve youth experiencing homelessness

-- Improve their ability to review, interpret and act on data
+- Improved their ability to review, interpret and act on data

-- Facilitate analysis of evidence to support collective decision making
+- Facilitated analysis of evidence to support collective decision making

 Beth Horwitz, a former Policy Analyst with Chapin Hall, led our work in San Diego.
 Researcher Dr. Melissa Kull partnered with Horwitz on this work, bringing extensive experience on the use of data and research evidence to inform system change, particularly in the areas of youth and family homelessness.
 Recent relevant work that Kull is applying to the San Diego project include efforts on a federally funded supportive housing demonstration project for families involved in the child welfare system; the validation of a housing instability screening tool for families participating in early childhood programs; and a system assessment of New York City’s youth homelessness services.